hmrc/transit-movements-message-parser/README.md

 sm2 --start UPSCAN_STUB OBJECT_STORE_STUB SDES_PROXY SDES_STUBS INTERNAL_AUTH --appendArgs '{"SDES_PROXY": ["-Dauditing.enabled=false", "-Dmicroservice.services.acl.unrestricted-file-types.0=S18", "-Dmicroservice.services.event.port=9191", "-Dmicroservice.services.event.path=/sdes-stub"]}'
 ```

-You need to download `sdes-stub` separately from https://github.com/hmrc/sdes-stub.
+You need to download `sdes-stub` separately from https://github.com/hmrc/sdes-stub (this is not SDES_STUBS, which is actually https://github.com/hmrc/secure-data-exchange-list-files-stubs and does not contain the callback functions).
 Run it with the following command:

 ```bash
 sbt -Dcallback.recipientOrSender.ctc-forward=http://localhost:10210/rpc/sdes/callback run
 ```

+This will ensure that the callback functionality can be seen.

 ### Running Object Store locally